 How much?
 In general, we recommend about three to six months' worth of living expenses

 How much?
 The amount would be based on the goal.

 How much?
 If you’re retired, we recommend about a year’s worth of income needs from your portfolio in cash.
 If you’re still working, we recommend about one to two months’ worth of living expenses in cash, refreshed by your paycheck.

 How much?
 In general, we recommend up to 10% of your fixed income in cash, which would be approximately 5% of your overall portfolio.

 Some people hold too much in cash, viewing it as a safe haven against the risk of a market decline.
-But cash is not risk-free – there are also risks to not investing.
-In fact, the biggest risk you face isn’t a temporary pullback in the market – it’s the possibility of not reaching your long-term goals.
+But cash is not risk-free: If it’s designated for a long-term goal such as retirement or education, the biggest risk you face isn’t a temporary pullback in the market – it’s the possibility of not reaching your goal.